- Fertility Awareness-Based (FAB) is a method that prevents pregnancy by not having intercourse on the days you are most fertile.

 Once you figure out when you are ovulating, you should NOT have sexual intercourse during your fertile time.
 The fertility awareness-based methods can be tricky to figure out, but if you think using this method to prevent pregnancy is a good idea for you, talk to your health care provider.

 How effective are the fertility awareness-based methods (FAB)?

-If women use the FAB methods every time they have sexual intercourse and follow instructions perfectly every time (a woman has to figure out when she is ovulating and does not have sexual intercourse during this time), it is 95% effective.
-This means that if 100 women use the FAB methods all the time and always use them perfectly, and their cycles are always regular at least 5 women will become pregnant in a year.
+If person uses the FAB methods every time they have sexual intercourse and follow instructions perfectly every time (a person has to figure out when they are ovulating, then they must not have sexual intercourse during this time), it is 95% effective.
+This means that if 100 people use the FAB methods all the time and always use them perfectly, and their cycles are always regular at least 5 people will become pregnant in a year.

 Are there any problems with the fertility awareness-based method (FAB)?